FleiVa-C/home-data-collector/README.md

 ## License

-This project is licensed under the [MIT] License - see the `LICENSE.md` file for details.
+This project is licensed under the [MIT] License - see the [`LICENSE.md`](https://github.com/FleiVa-C/home-data-collector/blob/master/LICENCE.md) for details.

 ## Acknowledgments